Sound Masking and Sound Treatment

 Sound masking is a technique used to add background noise to a space in order to reduce the intelligibility of unwanted sounds.
 This can include external noise from traffic and other sources, as well as internal noise from conversations and other activities.
 By adding background noise, sound masking can make it more difficult for people to hear unwanted sounds, creating a more comfortable and productive environment.

-Sound masking can be achieved through the use of white noise generators or soundscaping.
-White noise generators create a consistent background noise that can mask unwanted sounds, while soundscaping creates a pleasant background noise that can mask unwanted sounds.
+Sound masking can be achieved through the use of white and other colored noise generators or soundscaping.
+Noise generators create a consistent background noise that can mask unwanted sounds, while soundscaping creates a pleasant background noise that can mask unwanted sounds.

 What is Sound Treatment?